Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Longitudinal Dynamics Modeling

-In this section we develop a model to capture the longitudinal dynamics of the wing and the tether, and the reeling-mechanism.
-Two simplifications are considered for that purpose; Firstly, we neglect the motion of the wing and the tether in the perpendicular direction to the tether.
-Furthermore, we express the aerodynamic force directly as a function of the angle of attack and the wind speed and neglect any intermediary dynamics.
+In this section, we develop a model to capture the dynamics of the system that is comprised of wing and the tether, and the reeling-mechanism.
+Two simplifications are considered for that purpose; Firstly, we neglect the motion of the wing and the tether in the perpendicular direction to the tether and refer to the remaining dynamics as longitudinal dynamics.
+This assumption is made so that we can get rid of any dynamics that cannot be seen from the point of view of the generator.
+Considering that, the motion of the wing perpendicular to the tether is irrelevant to the problem at hand.
+Note that this simplification also leaves out the tether's transverse waves (vibrating string modes).
+Since these are much slower than the longitudinal waves \cite{S_nchez_Arriaga_2019}, we do not expect them to affect the controller's performance.
+The next simplification is that we express the aerodynamic force directly as a function of the angle of attack and the wind speed and neglect any intermediary dynamics.
+We will deal with this assumption by making the controllers robust with respect to the ensuing errors.
+This subject will be discussed in sections \ref{sec6} and \ref{sec7}.

-Figure \ref{fig:tethered-wing} illustrates a schematic of the model, which consists of: \begin{enumerate}[label=(\roman*)] \item the reeling-mechanism represented by the moment of inertia $ I_r $, \item the tether as a series of $ n $ spring-damper segments with unstretched length $ \ell $ and linear density $ \mu $ that define the coordinates $ q_i\in\mathbb{R} $ for $ i=1,\ \dots n+1 $, henceforth referred to as nodes, \item the point-mass $ m_w $ with the coordinate $ q_{n+1} $ that represents the motion of the wing in the direction of the tether. \end{enumerate}
+Figure \ref{fig:tethered-wing} illustrates a schematic of the longitudinal model, which consists of: \begin{enumerate}[label=(\roman*)] \item the reeling-mechanism represented by the moment of inertia $ I_r $; \item the tether as a series of $ n $ spring-damper segments with unstretched length $ \ell $ and linear density $ \mu $ that define the generalized coordinates $ q_i\in\mathbb{R} $ for $ i=1,\ \dots n+1 $, henceforth referred to as nodes; \item the point-mass $ m_w $ with the coordinate $ q_{n+1} $ that represents the motion of the wing in the direction of the tether. \end{enumerate}

-The external forces acting on the system are the generator's torque $ \tau $ applied to the reeling-drum through a gearbox with ratio $ \eta $ and the aerodynamic force $ f_{w} $, as a function of wind speed and the angle of attack that is exerted on the wing with mass $ m_w $.
-To derive the equations of motion, we use the Lagrange method as described in the next sections.
+The external forces acting on the system are the generator's torque $ \tau $ applied to the reeling-drum through a gearbox with ratio $ \eta $ and the aerodynamic force magnitude $ f_{w} $, as a function of wind speed and the angle of attack that is exerted on the wing with mass $ m_w $.
+To derive the equations of motion, we use the Lagrange method as follows.